Matt Papa

-Matt Papa is an American contemporary Christian music singer, songwriter, hymn writer and worship leader.
+Matt Papa is an American contemporary Christian music singer, songwriter, hymn writer, author, and worship leader.
 In 2009, his album Your Kingdom Come charted #46 on the Billboard Top Christian Albums and #33 on the Top Heatseekers chart.
-He released the EP "Church Songs," in October 2016.
-Papa has worked extensively with Keith & Kristyn Getty as well as singer & songwriter Matt Boswell on several releases.
+He released "Church Songs", an EP, in October 2016.
+He has worked extensively with Keith & Kristyn Getty and written several songs with Matt Boswell, a singer and songwriter.